 Treating termites before construction starts can help you defend against possible claims in the future as they frequently dwell where there is a high concentration of moisture and dampness.
 In old houses, these are frequent problems because they tend to live in obstructed or blocked water supply and sewerage pipes.
-Several projects' construction specification require protection for termites in their finishing, and several others request a termite free environment.
+Several projects' construction specifications require protection for termites in their finishing, and several others request a termite-free environment.

 Termite treatment in pre-construction stages includes several procedures that must be done to ensure an area of termite-free construction.
 Treating the soil before any slab placement with insecticides is the most common method of termite treatment.
 It will form a chemical barrier between the ground slab and masonry that will prevent the insects from approaching the building.
 The chemical treatment can be done as follows: